ahocken/A-cyclone-separation-process-for-sorting-small-format-plastics/README.md

 These codes and files were used in the following manuscript:

-A cyclone separation process for sorting small-format plastics Alexis Hocken, Desiree L. Plata, Bradley D. Olsen
+Hocken, A., Plata, D.L., Olsen, B.D.
+A cyclone separation process for sorting small-format plastics

 The following outlines the content within this repository: